Electrically charged supermassive twin stars: Results

 Initially, in Fig.~\ref{fig:MxR-categoryIII-IV-alpha} we present our results for the distinct categories of the CSS model and different values of $\alpha$.
 The neutral solution is also presented for comparison.
 The filled circles represent the maximum mass configurations for the hadronic and hybrid cases.
 We will focus on the values of $\alpha \ge 0.25$, where we expect a larger impact of the electric charge on the stellar configuration~\cite{lazzari2020}.
 As a consequence, we will not show the results for twin stars configurations classified as Category II, since we have verified that they do not present a hybrid branch for $\alpha \ge 0.2$.
 The results presented in Fig.~\ref{fig:MxR-categoryIII-IV-alpha} demonstrate that the presence of charge increases the masses of the twin stars in both branches of all categories considered.
 However, we have found that Categories I, II and III do not present twin stable configurations for large values of $\alpha$.
 In particular, for Category I, the hybrid branch is unstable for $\alpha > 0.25$, even though the hadronic mass reaches the hypothetical constraint of GW190814 in the charged case.
-Moreover, for $\alpha = 0.25$, the hybrid branch becomes smaller in comparison to its neutral counterpart.
-On the other hand, our calculations indicate that the hybrid branch becomes unstable for $\alpha > 0.8$ for Category III, while Category IV has stable twin star solutions for the largest value of $\alpha$ allowed, i.e. close to unity.
+Moreover, for $\alpha = 0.25$, the hybrid branch becomes smaller in comparison to the neutral counterpart.
+On the other hand, our results indicate that the hybrid branch becomes unstable for $\alpha > 0.8$ for Category III, while Category IV has stable twin star solutions for the largest value of $\alpha$ allowed (close to unity), \,{but that do not satisfy any of the previous mass-radius constraints}.

-Regarding the other constraints presented in Fig.~\ref{fig:MxR-categoryIII-IV-alpha}, we can see that Categories I and III do not satisfy the GW170817 estimates for the star's radius.
-However, they fulfill the mass and radius constraints of both PSR J0740+6620 and PSR J0030+0451.
-On the other hand, Category IV hybrid configurations with $\alpha \geq 0.5$ are the only ones to satisfy all presented constraints.
+\,{A few comments are in order.
+Regarding the GW170817 mass-radius constraint, it is only satisfied for Category IV twin stars.
+The remaining constraints are in general satisfied in every other category for larger values of alpha (when mentioned) for stable charged twin stars.
+In particular, the NICER constraints for PSR J0030+0451 at 68\% confidence interval are satisfied by all of our $\SI{1.4}{M_\odot}$ charged stellar models which represent hadronic stars (except for Category IV, where $\SI{1.4}{M_\odot}$ stars are hybrid ones).}